 Walk in Nature – director: Matej Mihályi, producer: DIVIZE animace

-The grant recipients will be chosen by a jury composed of:
+The grant recipients were chosen by a jury composed of:

 Jan Bubeníček